peakyragnar/hx/documentation/how-to-run.md

   - Start with 6–8 workers; reduce if you see provider throttling.
   - For long claims, set `max_output_tokens: 768–1200` in your config to avoid truncated JSON under load.
   - Cache keys are unchanged; re‑runs benefit from cache regardless of concurrency.
+  - If you leave `HERETIX_RPL_CONCURRENCY` unset, the harness defaults to 8 workers for live calls.

+Fast-first CI: by default the harness computes a fast bootstrap with `HERETIX_FAST_B` draws (1000) and returns immediately, then recomputes the final CI in the background using `HERETIX_FINAL_B` (5000).
+The final result is persisted in the database and cache once the background job completes.
+Disable this behaviour with `HERETIX_FAST_FINAL=0` if you prefer to block until the full `B` finishes.

+Run-level cache: sample-level caching is always on; run-level caching is opt-in via `HERETIX_CACHE_TTL`.
+Leave it unset (the default) when you want fresh results every time; set it to a positive TTL (seconds) when you want identical runs to return instantly from cache.

 ## 8) Generate an HTML report
 Create a static HTML report for the latest execution: